Subscribe to updates

 Natural England Presentation

-Christine Pope from Natural England is scheduled to give a presentation.
-This follows a previous discussion where members expressed a desire to hear from Natural England regarding its general activities, recent restructuring, and strategy.
-Members are encouraged to prepare questions for the presentation.
+Christine Pope from Natural England was scheduled to give a presentation to the forum.
+This follows a previous discussion where members expressed a desire to hear from Natural England regarding their general activities, following a recent restructure and strategy.

 Attendees